People & Horses

 Being Herd

-Be the person your horse chooses to follow.
-Being Herd provides you with a backpack full of inspirations, tools, and skills for a profound transformation and inner development.
-This masterclass is designed as a 9-month self-paced online course with a monthly live Q and A session.
+Being Herd will provide you with a backpack full of inspirations, tools, and skills for a profound transformation and inner development.
+This masterclass is designed as a 1-year self-paced online course with a monthly live Q and A session.
+Become the leader your horse chooses to follow.

 The Herd